 On the left was a column entitled “Example Products,” showing some of the larger groups of items that might fall into each section of the hierarchy.
 The other one, which really caught my interest, was titled, Smart Home Products, which showed the kind of smart home devices that would satisfy each of the five needs in the hierarchy.
 The list included the following (the need each products group satisfies is in parentheses):

 - Home Automation (Esteem)

 - Smart energy, e-health (Physiological Needs/Survival)

 However, this thought-provoking graphic did far more than that.
-It also highlighted a glaring deficiency in the way the connected-home industry which includes device manufacturers, service providers, technology platform developers and more has marketed the connected home in general.
+It also highlighted a glaring deficiency in the way the connected-home industry which includes device manufacturers, service providers, technology platform developers, and more has marketed the connected home in general.

-Many consumers still perceive the smart home to be a luxury, an indulgence that brings them the ultimate in convenience.
+Many consumers still perceive the smart home to be a luxury, an indulgence that brings them the ultimate convenience.
 But, as evidenced by the Maslow diagram, the use of smart home products creates real benefits that go to the core of our basic needs.
-Maslow’s describes the most elementary needs of our existence, needs that must be fulfilled quite literally for our survival (with the possible exception of self-actualization).
+Maslow describes the most elementary needs of our existence, needs that must be fulfilled quite literally for our survival (with the possible exception of self-actualization).

-The juxtaposition of smart home products over Maslow’s needs shows consumers that smart home devices and connected home technology are not only a convenience, they are a tool to help us satisfy our most elementary requirements for survival.
+The juxtaposition of smart home products over Maslow’s needs shows consumers that smart home devices and connected home technology are not only a convenience, but they are also a tool to help us satisfy our most elementary requirements for survival.